Taking motifs Up to Eleven

 - In the Quest for Glory series, each of the original four games' settings is associated with a compass direction, a season, and an element.
 Game 3 doesn't fit the theme because it wasn't part of the original series plan.

-- As of The Legend of Zelda: Ocarina of Time, Link, Zelda and Ganon each possess a Triforce, with the powers courage, wisdom and power respectively, left by the three creator goddesses Farore, Nayru and Din respectively.
-Each of also correspond to a mystical pearl and, via their associated races (Kokiri, Zoras and Gorons respectively) a spiritual stone.
+- As of The Legend of Zelda: Ocarina of Time, Link, Zelda and Ganon each possess a Triforce, with the powers of courage, wisdom, and power respectively, left by the three creator goddesses Farore, Nayru, and Din respectively.
+Each of also correspond to a mystical pearl (in the following game, Wind Waker), and, via their associated races (Kokiri, Zoras, and Gorons respectively) and regions (the forest, the river, the mountains) a spiritual stone.

 - In Kingdom Hearts, every member of Organization XIII has their own unique element, weapon and title.